acahet/udacity-react-myreads-proj/README.md

 ├── Read
-As an option there is also 'none' which removes user from shelf assigned ├── Search Page - can be accessed by  + button at the right side bottom of the page User is able to search by books based on author or book title.
+As an option there is also 'none' which removes user from shelf assigned ├── Search Page - can be accessed by  + button at the right side bottom of the page
+ - User is able to search by books based on author or book title.
- Books displayed no search view if no shelf is assigned will have 'none' as default From search page, user is able to assign a shelf which will be reflected on landing page.
+ - Books displayed on search view if no shelf is assigned will have 'none' as default
+ - From search page, user is able to assign a shelf which will be reflected on landing page.

 ├── on mouse hover user will get a hint text and on click, user is taken to previewLink page
 ```